Skip to Content

 So, if diamonds, gems, and precious metals present problems – how can you make better choices?

-Thankfully, the second-hand market is RICH with options.
-Tons of options!
+Thankfully, the second-hand market is RICH with tons of options for ethical engagement rings, alternative material engagement rings, and even upcycled and recycled options!

 I cannot fathom spending $1000 or more on a ring.
 I would much rather go on an awesome vacation!
 Nor can I imagine purchasing something with an up waste stream of 20 tons!